usaid-cs/yesterday-i-learned/random.md

 1. Neanderthals sound like high-pitched clowns, [BBC asserts](https://youtu.be/o589CAu73UM).
 1. Pomergranates came from Iran.
 [Here](https://www.youtube.com/watch?v=Nj9G9C4bo_U) is a Persian opening one.
 1. Ninjas don't traditionally wear black.
 Ninjas wore black only in the theatres, to blend in with the black backdrop.
-1. Ticketmaster actually [owns](http://www.livenationentertainment.com/map/venues) many of the venues from which they extort money from ticket sales.
+1. Ticketmaster [owns](http://www.livenationentertainment.com/map/venues) many of the venues from which they extort money from ticket sales.
 1. The chocolate-in-a-bun thing the French do is called [pain au chocolat](https://en.wikipedia.org/wiki/Pain_au_chocolat), or, if you are an infidel, chocolatine.
-1. Users actually think that [skeleton loading screens are worse than not having one at all](https://www.viget.com/articles/a-bone-to-pick-with-skeleton-screens), and loading spinners make things load faster.
+1. Users think that [skeleton loading screens are worse than not having one at all](https://www.viget.com/articles/a-bone-to-pick-with-skeleton-screens), and loading spinners make things load faster.
 1. A "two-way" sometimes means expelling diarrhea and vomiting simultaneously.
 1. Look for regulated travel plans from tico.ca.
 1. So the bathrobe is worn either over your pyjamas (an Indian term), or over nothing, for either going from the bathroom to the bedroom, or if you want to entertain your guests without showing your pyjamas.
 It fell out of favour because it's bloody useless.